LoadingOfficial/GamePrinter/README.md

 ## FAQ
 #### How?
 The script checks for the latest screenshot in a specified folder and sends it to the printer.
+It works on my _Epson Ecotank L3110_ printer. and I don't know if it works on other printers.

 #### Why?
 ~~Because it's fun.~~